UKCloud/documentation/articles/connectivity/conn-faq-psn-police.md

 ## Can I connect directly to the UKCloud Elevated OFFICIAL platform using a PSN for Policing CUG?

 Yes.
-Even though the PSN for Policing is an overlay on the PSN-A, the connection will be installed as a private circuit into UKCloud, provided and managed by Vodafone.
+The PSN for Policing the connection will be installed as a private circuit into UKCloud, provided and managed by Vodafone.
 This means it can be terminated in the Elevated Cloud platform.
 Please see our [*HybridConnect FAQs*](conn-faq-hybridconnect.md) for more information around connecting your own line into the UKCloud platform.

 ## Can I connect directly to the UKCloud Elevated OFFICIAL platform using the Enhanced Regime?